For as long as I can remember, the performing arts have been a part of my life - woven deep into the the fabric of who I am.

-A diverse and engaging performer, Toronto-based violinist and pedagogue Carmen Lasceski-Custers has played in numerous settings with a repertoire that spans many genres.
-Originally from the rolling hills of Wisconsin, Carmen began her musical studies at age three after enrolling in violin lessons.
-Not long after, she joined her mother, musician Diane Michaels, onstage and the two went on to form the mother/daughter folk duo Side by Side.
-Together they spent almost twenty years touring Wisconsin performing a variety of programs for audiences of all ages.
+Carmen’s roots are in the rolling hills of South-Central Wisconsin, where she spent her youth studying many areas of the performing arts including violin, voice, theatre, and dance.
+She began her musical studies at age three after enrolling in violin lessons.
+Shortly thereafter, she started performing onstage with her mother, musician Diane Michaels, and the two went on to form the mother/daughter folk duo, Side by Side.
+Together they released a studio album, and spent many years touring and performing a variety of educational and entertainment programs for audiences of all ages.

 Carmen is a member of A.F.M.
 Local 149.